Singapore Income Tax: Tax Residency & Tax Rates 2023

 Singapore Income Tax Treatment of Income Earned Overseas

-Generally, overseas income received in Singapore is not taxable.
-This includes overseas income brought into Singapore and paid into a Singapore bank account.
+In general, overseas income received in Singapore is not taxable.
+This applies to income brought into Singapore and deposited into a local bank account.

-For instance, foreign income received in Singapore through partnerships in Singapore while working overseas.
-Your overseas income is incidental to your Singapore employment hence it is deemed to be taxable.
+For example, foreign income received in Singapore through partnerships while working overseas is deemed taxable because it’s considered incidental to your Singapore employment.

 Singapore Income Tax Treatment of Employer Benefits